ZieloPL/ms-agh-bot/README.md

 # MS AGH DSNet Facility Reservation Bot

-This Python script automates the process of booking facilities (Football Pitch or AV Room) on the AGH DSNet student portal (`panel.dsnet.agh.edu.pl`).
+This Python script, **utilizing the Selenium library for browser automation,** automates the process of booking facilities (Football Pitch or AV Room) on the AGH DSNet student portal (`panel.dsnet.agh.edu.pl`).
 It is designed to make reservations precisely when they become available (the "drop time"), increasing the chances of securing a slot.

 ## Features